cesar-rocha/cesar-rocha.github.io/_pages/quotes.md

   image: /assets/images/vorticity.png
 ---

+## A list of quotes from scientists that I have accumulated over the years.

+Richard Feynman:

+> Never confuse education with intelligence.
+You can have a Ph.D. and still be an idiot.

 Russ Davis (quoted by Chelton in the Russ Davis Memorial Symposium):

 >Don't read a lot of papers.
 Most of them are worthless.